 Note.
-As at 4 July 2020the commencement of this Plan, the Minister has conferred the lead role in managing environmental water allowances established under water sharing plans to the NSW Department of Planning, Industry and Environment - Environment, Energy and Science (EES).
+As at 1 July 2020, the Minister has conferred the lead role in managing environmental water allowances established under water sharing plans to the NSW Department of Planning, Industry and Environment - Environment, Energy and Science (EES).
 EES also administers and supports EWAGs to inform the management of environmental water allowances and licensed environmental water.
 For more information on EWAGs, see Cooperative management of environmental water to improve river and wetland health in NSW (2014), available from the following website: www.environment.nsw.gov.au.